-Defect-Aware Digital Twin
+Defect-Aware Semiconductor Digital Twins

-Reliability for Advanced Packaging with Defects:
+Reliability for Semiconductor Advanced Packaging with Defects:

-We utilize computational simulations and machine learning techniques to model failure mechanisms in advanced packaging, aiming to improve the reliability predictions and performance of microelectronic devices.
+We utilize computational simulations and machine learning techniques to model failure mechanisms in semiconductor advanced packaging, aiming to improve the reliability predictions and performance of microelectronic devices.

 Atomistic Modeling of Interfacial Cracking in Copper-To-Copper Direct Bonding